mnaegeler/vue-testing-handbook/README.md

 ## What is this?

 This is a collection of short, focused examples on how to test Vue components.
 It uses `vue-test-utils`, the official library for testing Vue components, and Jest, a modern testing framework.
-It covers the `vue-test-utils` API, as well as best practises and useful parts of the Jest API for testing Vue components, as well an a demo project with all the example code.
+It covers the `vue-test-utils` API, as well as best practices and useful parts of the Jest API for testing Vue components, as well an a demo project with all the example code.

 ## Style